What is a workaholic?

 I still remember the day when I had a gathering with my university classmates.
 One of my friends came very late after work and when he arrived, his soul was gone.
 He looked so tired that he could collapse anytime.
 He used to be the most energetic person in our class, but at the gathering, he was so spaced out that he couldn’t even respond to our questions properly.

-If your inability to stop working is a telltale sign of work addiction, then the effects below are like red traffic lights that tell you that you have been working too many hours and you need to stop soon.
+If your inability to stop working is a telltale sign of work addiction, then the following signs of a workaholic below are like red traffic lights that tell you that you have been working too many hours and you need to stop soon.

 - Exhaustion, fatigue, and burnout: Don’t feel rejuvenated even after you take a break or have no energy to work even if you want to.

-- Become impatient and easy irritable: Get angry with others when they hinder your work.
+- Become impatient and easily irritable: Get angry with others when they hinder your work.